 Hello everybody!
 Shaun Meyers (Kyo Akiara) here to share my thoughts on a very intriguing simulation adventure game called Beholder by Warm Lamp Games and Alawar Entertainment.
-I was given a copy of the game by the developers to do my let’s play series and this review but like with all of my reviews and videos, this has no effect on my opinion of the game.
+I was given a copy of the game by the developers for my let’s play series and this review.
+Like all of my reviews and videos, this has no effect on my opinion of the game.

 Beholder is a unique game that puts you in the role of a landlord living in a totalitarian-ruled country in 1984.
-The main character, Carl Stein, has been appointed manager of a small apartment complex and it’s up to him to carry out the ministry’s orders by spying on his tenants.
+The main character, Carl Stein, is appointed manager of a small apartment complex by the ministry.
+It’s up to him to carry out the ministry’s orders by spying on his tenants.
 His actions determine the fates of not only him and his family but also the lives of his tenants as well.

-The game is set in a dystopian world and its art style reflects how dark and miserable it is.
+The game is set in a dystopian world and the art style reflects how dark it is.
 The characters are shadowy silhouettes and the apartment is rather dingy and not very bright.
-Each character you move in to your apartment complex has their own quest that you’re able to complete.
-And each story is unique and range from helping a lonely doctor find love to trying to save Carl’s daughter from sickness.
+Each character you move into your apartment complex has their own quest that you’re able to complete.
+Each story is unique and range from helping a lonely doctor find love to trying to save Carl’s daughter from sickness.
 Very few of the stories have happy endings and your actions determine how the stories will end.

-The game is played in a side view of the apartment complex and is set up in a similar fashion to This War of Mine or Fallout Shelter (think 2D simulation game if you’re unfamiliar with those games).
-You can repair and move in new tenants at any time but it’s recommended that you wait until you have the money or until you’re given a mission to do so, that way you always have room for more people/quests.
+The game is played in a side view of the apartment complex and is set up in a similar fashion to This War of Mine or Fallout Shelter.
+You can repair and move in new tenants at any time you wish.
+I recommended that you wait until you get a mission to do so, however.

 This game is incredibly dark and makes me glad that I don’t live in a totalitarian society myself.
-But it’s an intriguing and a rather insightful game that makes you realize that real life could be so much worse than they are.
+But it’s an intriguing and a rather insightful game.
+It makes you realize that real life could be so much worse than it is.

 Thanks for reading this review and watching my videos folks!
-If you enjoyed either of them, consider sharing them with your friends, it’d be greatly appreciated and help me get exposure.
+If you enjoyed either of them, consider sharing them with your friends, it’d be greatly appreciated.
 Also, be sure to subscribe to my channel too!